jmyser/RememberRickenbacker/SystemRequirementsOutline.md

 + Description
    The user will be able to fire a variety of weapons to eliminate enemy ships.
 + Inputs
-   There will be a fire button and another button to select different weapons
+   There will be a fire button and another button to select different weapons.
+Debating placing buttons for all weapons on screen that only activate at certain points.
 + Outputs
    Based on the selected weapon, the fire button will fire the weapon.
 + Criticality